ocm87/ELEC3907-Team3C/README.md

 ## Current Project Status:

 ### General:
+## NEED TO GET ALL CODE INTO GITHUB FOR FINAL REPORT
 - Sensor integration into mainline Arduino code.
 - Graphing and interpretation of values from sensors.
 - alarm responses + GPS functionality.